ahi4/viruses/fake bank website - spam banco santander - comunicado/README.md

 I noticed one curious thing...
 The website header is "Seja bem vindo ao Internet **Benking**"!! well, Mr. Benking, I sent an email to abuse@web.com about Molina website and I twited to @Digiweb_Ireland, responsible for IP 78.137.164.87 (info from http://78.137.164.87.ipaddress.com/) of Gavin Murphy website.

+**update**, @Digiweb_Ireland is not owner anymore, @hostopia 'bought' the responsability over IP 78.137.164.87 and did not update their info. @Digiweb_Ireland sent me @hostopia 's contact: support@host.ie and +353(21)2028058.

+I sent a twitter to @hostopia and an email to support@host.ie

 # e-mail header origin:

 Received: from FR1P152CA0051.LAMP152.PROD.OUTLOOK.COM (10.167.134.23) by